sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/monitor-server-resources.md

 ## Create a check

-Now that the dynamic runtime assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `cpu-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
+Now that the dynamic runtime assets are registered, create a check named `check_cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `cpu-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
 This check generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.

 {{< code shell >}}
-sensuctl check create check-cpu \
+sensuctl check create check_cpu \
 --command 'check-cpu.rb -w 75 -c 90' \
 --interval 60 \
 --subscriptions system \